 How are planning applications decided?

-District and borough councils deal with planning applications for building, extending or converting homes, offices or shops.
-Each district and borough will have its own process for deciding applications.
+Planning applications for building, extending or converting homes, offices or shops are handled by Surrey's borough and district councils.
+Each borough and district will have its own procedure for deciding planning applications.

-Surrey County Council deals with applications for minerals or waste-related developments, and for developments to its own property, such as schools and libraries.
+We, Surrey County Council, only deal with applications for minerals or waste-related developments, and for developments to our own property, such as schools and libraries.

-The County Council may permit, permit with conditions, or refuse planning applications.
+The County Council may grant, grant with conditions, or refuse planning applications.
 Applications are determined by one of the following: